Practical and Parallelizable Algorithms for Non-Monotone Submodular Maximization with Size Constraint: Counterexample for with Non-monotone Submodular Functions

-The full pseudocode for \thresh is given in Alg. \ref{alg:thresh}; this does not exactly match the pseudocode in \citet{Fahrbach2018}, since we have clarified that the \textbf{for} loop on line \ref{thresh:for} must be executed in parallel.
-The notation $\mathcal U ( S, t )$ represents the uniform distribution over subsets of $S$ of size $t$. \thresh relies upon the procedure \reducedmean, given in Alg. \ref{alg:rm}.
-The Bernoulli distribution input to \reducedmean is the distribution $\mathcal D_t$, which is defined as follows. \begin{deff*} Conditioned on the current state of the algorithm, consider the process where the set $T \sim \mathcal U (A, t - 1)$ and then the element $x \sim A \setminus T$ are drawn uniformly at random.
+\citeA{Fahrbach2018} proposed a subroutine, \thresam, which returns a solution $S \subseteq \mathcal{N}$ that $\ex{f(S)/S} \ge (1-\epsi)\tau$ within logarithmic rounds and linear time.
+The full pseudocode for \thresam is given in Alg.~\ref{alg:thresh}.
+The notation $\mathcal U ( S, t )$ represents the uniform distribution over subsets of $S$ of size $t$. \thresam relies upon the procedure \reducedmean, given in Alg.~\ref{alg:rm}.
+The Bernoulli distribution input to \reducedmean is the distribution $\mathcal D_t$, which is defined as follows. \begin{definition} Conditioned on the current state of the algorithm, consider the process where the set $T \sim \mathcal U (A, t - 1)$ and then the element $x \sim A \setminus T$ are drawn uniformly at random.
 Let $\mathcal D_t$ denote the probability distribution over the indicator random variable